Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories: (Quantum) Stochastic processes with interventions

 where $\Jcal_z$ and $\Jcal_x$ represent the instruments used to measure in the $z$- and $x$- direction respectively, and $\Lambda_3 = \{t_3,t_2,t_1\}$.
 Summing over the outcomes at time $t_2$, we obtain the marginal probability $\Pprob_{\Lambda_3}^{|\{t_1,t_3\}}(\uparrow,\uparrow|\Jcal_z,\Jcal_z) = 1/4$.
 However, by considering the case where the measurement is not made at $t_2$, it is easy to see that $\Pprob_{\{t_3,t_1\}}(\uparrow,\uparrow|\Jcal_z,\Jcal_z) = 1/2$.
 The intermediate measurement changes the state of the system, and the corresponding probability distributions for different sets of times are not compatible anymore~\cite{BreuerEA2016, shrapnel_causation_2018}.

 It is important to highlight the close relation of this breakdown of consistency and the violation of Leggett-Garg inequalities in quantum mechanics~\cite{leggett_quantum_1985,emary_leggettgarg_2014}.
-The assumption of consistency between descriptors for different sets of times that is crucial for the derivation of the KET subsumes the assumptions of macroscopic realism and noninvasive measurability that are the basic principles leading to the derivation of Leggett-Garg inequalities: While macroscopic realism implies that joint probability distributions for a set of times can be expressed as marginals of a joint probability distribution for more times, non-invasiveness means that all finite distributions are marginals of the \textit{same} distribution.
+The assumption of consistency between descriptors for different sets of times that is crucial for the derivation of the KET subsumes the assumptions of realism \textit{per se} and noninvasive measurability that are the basic principles leading to the derivation of Leggett-Garg inequalities: While realism \textit{per se} implies that joint probability distributions for a set of times can be expressed as marginals of a joint probability distribution for more times, non-invasiveness means that all finite distributions are marginals of the \textit{same} distribution.
 For example, the two-step joint probability distributions $\mathbbm{P}_{\{t_2,t_1\}}$, $\mathbbm{P}_{\{t_3,t_2\}}$, and $\mathbbm{P}_{\{t_3,t_1\}}$, that are considered in the Leggett-Garg scenario are all marginals of a three-step distribution $\mathbbm{P}_{\{t_3,t_2,t_1\}}$.
-As soon as non-invasiveness and/or macrorealism don't hold anymore, the KET can fail and Legget-Garg inequalities can be violated.
+As soon as non-invasiveness and/or realism \textit{per se} do not hold, the KET can fail and Legget-Garg inequalities can be violated.

 Nevertheless, there should be some compatibility between descriptors for different sets of times; the breakdown of the KET should be a problem of the formalism rather than a physical fact.
 We now show that a change of perspective enables one to prove an extension theorem in quantum mechanics and any theory with interventions.